DavyJonesLocker/party_foul/README.md

 3. If an open issue is found the occurance count and time stamp will be updated
 4. If a closed issue is found the occurance count and time stamp will be updated.
-The issue will be reopened and a 'Regression' tag will be added.
+The issue will be reopened and a 'regression' tag will be added.
 5. If the issue is marked as 'wontfix' the issue is not updated nor is a new issue created.